chillahwhale/Predict-Ames-Housing-Prices/README.md

-# Project 2 Summary:
+# Ames Housing Prices Summary:
-**DSI-US-11 Project 2 Regression Challenge:**  *Predict the price of homes at sale for the Ames Iowa Housing dataset*
+*Predict the price of homes at sale for the Ames Iowa Housing dataset*

 # Contents:
 - [Problem Statement](#Problem-Statement)